 If you are curious about the costs of repair vs replacement, then keep in mind the first step is to determine the value of your system.
-If the cost to repair over replacing your HVAC system is LESS than half of its value and you have not had significant costs in repairing or maintaining it in the past, a repair might be easier on your bank account.
+As a general rule of thumb, if the cost to repair over replacing your HVAC system is LESS than half of its value and you have not had significant costs in repairing or maintaining it in the past, a repair might be easier on your bank account.

 3. Leaks and/or Condensation

 Leaks from your HVAC may not be the obvious leaks you see from your faucets.
 These will be more like condensation (dripping can happen).
-If you see water collecting near vents, under the unit, or from any exhaust ports, you will need to turn off the unit and take a look.
-Also, mold growing near HVAC vents signals that you may have a leak and needs to have someone come look at it.
+If you see water collecting near vents, under the unit, or from any exhaust ports, turn off the unit and take a look.
+Also, mold growing near HVAC vents signals that you may have a leak and need to have someone come look at it.

-If you see mold, condensation or see a leak, then contact your trusted HVAC professional to have a look.
+If you see mold, condensation or notice a leak, then contact your trusted HVAC professional to have a look.